 - Carefully remove cakes from the pot, remove the foil, and let cool to room temperature.
 Replace with foil or cover with plastic wrap, then refrigerate for at least 5 hours, overnight preferred.

 - Remove the cakes from the pans.
-The cakes will shrink a little bit and may stick, so I recommend sliding a knife around the edges of the pan, then shaking the pan from side to side (with the foil back on it) to dislodge the cake.
+The cakes will shrink a little bit and might stick.
+I recommend sliding a knife around the edges of the pan, then shaking the pan from side to side (with the foil back on it) to dislodge the cake.
 It should then pop out perfectly.

 - Ice the cake with cream cheese frosting and decorate with additional chopped nuts, coconut, frosting, and pineapple.
 I recommend crumb coating the cake by adding a thin layer of frosting to the entire cake, then freezing for 15-20 minutes.
 Then, frost with the remaining frosting.
 This will help lock in the crumbs and yield a beautiful cake!